 \textbf{Gini coefficient.} Under \eqref{ordering}, this takes the form of $G_n(\mathbf{y}) = \frac{1}{n^2 \bar{y}} \sum_{i=1}^n (2i - n - 1)y_i$, where $\bar{y} = \frac{1}{n} \sum_{i=1}^n y_i$.
 This fits the above equation with $r_1(n) = (1-n, 3-n, \ldots, n-1)^\top$ and $r_2(n) = n \iota_n$, where for any $k\in\mathbb{N}$, $\iota_k$ denotes the $k$-vector of ones.

-\textbf{Quantile ratio.} The sample quantile ratio $y_{\lfloor \tau_2 n \rfloor} / y_{\lfloor \tau_1 n \rfloor}$ for quantile indices $\tau_1, \tau_2$ (e.g., $\tau_1 = 0.5, \tau_2 = 0.9$) fits our setup by taking $r_1(n)=e_{\lfloor \tau_2 n \rfloor}$ and $r_2(n)=e_{\lfloor \tau_1 n \rfloor}$, where $e_j$ denotes the $j$th canonical basis vector in $\mathbb{R}^n$.
+\textbf{Quantile ratio.} The sample quantile ratio $y_{\lceil \tau_2 n \rceil} / y_{\lceil \tau_1 n \rceil}$ for quantile indices $\tau_1, \tau_2$ (e.g., $\tau_1 = 0.5, \tau_2 = 0.9$) fits our setup by taking $r_1(n)=e_{\lceil \tau_2 n \rceil}$ and $r_2(n)=e_{\lceil \tau_1 n \rceil}$, where $e_j$ denotes the $j$th canonical basis vector in $\mathbb{R}^n$.

-Other linear-fractional statistics include the weighted/generalized Gini indices \citep{DonaldsonWeymark1980}, the top-$p$ income share, the \citet{Palma2011} ratio, percentile ratios, and the \citet{Bonferroni1930} index.
-While our main computational results apply to the linear–fractional family, our characterization of the identified set extends to any continuous and Schur–convex inequality function.
-Beyond the linear–fractional examples, this includes the Generalized Entropy family (including the \citet{theil} and mean–log–deviation indices) as well as the \citet{Atkinson1970}, \citet{EltetoFrigyes1968}, \citet{Kolm1976}, \citet{Zenga2007}, and (when applied to income shares) Herfindahl–Hirschman indices.
-In certain special cases - such as the Hoover index - we can still leverage linear–programming ideas to obtain fast computation even though the index is not itself linear–fractional.
-We require some mild assumptions on the support of data in order to work with certain indices: for example, log-based indices such as the Theil index require all $y_i$ to be bounded away from $0$, and quantile-based indices such as the 90-50 ratio require that probability densities are bounded away from $0$ on a neighborhood of the relevant quantiles, so that quantiles are uniquely defined, as well as a mild Lipschitz condition.
-All details are given in the online appendix.
+Other linear-fractional statistics include weighted or generalized Gini indices, the top-$p$ income share, the Palma ratio, percentile ratios, and the Bonferroni index.
+While our main computational results apply to the linear-fractional family, the finite-support characterization of the identified set applies more broadly to continuous and Schur-convex inequality functions in the settings considered below.
+Beyond the linear-fractional examples, this includes the Generalized Entropy family (including the Theil and mean-log-deviation indices), as well as the Atkinson, Elteto--Frigyes, Kolm, and Zenga indices, and the Herfindahl--Hirschman index when applied to income shares.
+For special cases such as the Hoover index, linear programming ideas still yield fast computation even though the index itself is not linear-fractional; the discussion before Proposition~\ref{prop:Sc1BsolLF} gives the details.
+Some indices require additional domain or smoothness conditions.
+Log-based indices such as the Theil index require all \(y_i\) to be bounded away from \(0\).
+Quantile-based indices such as the 90/50 percentile ratio are covered computationally, while the formal asymptotic treatment uses the finite-branch quantile stability condition stated in Section~\ref{sec:asymptotics}.

-\section{Computation in Scenario 1}
+\section{Computation in Scenario~1}

 Because the feasible set is compact and connected, and $G_n(\cdot)$ is continuous, the image of the feasible set under $G_n$ is a compact connected subset of $\mathbb R$, hence a (possibly degenerate) closed interval.
-Therefore the identified set is fully characterized by its endpoints, obtained by minimizing and maximizing $G_n(\mathbf y)$ over the feasible set.
+Therefore the identified set is fully characterized by its upper and lower bounds, obtained by minimizing and maximizing $G_n(\mathbf y)$ over the feasible set.